The Mighty Boosh: History

 Fielding has further commented that "'I think our show is magical and fantastical.
 We tell very intricate, weird stories.
 Vince Noir is quite modern, a bit of an indie kid; Howard Moon is... ...eccentric... ...and we rely heavily on Julian's music and my animation... ...It's such a weird shambles of stuff.'"
-It was also commented that the Mighty Boosh "... almost didn't make it to television.
-Around 2000, Barratt and Fielding disappeared into development hell.
-They had done a sketch show for Radio 4, but no one was sure how to translate their act on to TV.
-That's until Steve Coogan, who had seen them in Edinburgh in 1999 when they were performing as Arctic Boosh, moved things along.
-His production company... ...sold the concept to the BBC simply by saying: 'If we were young, we'd want to be them.'"
 From August 2008 to January 2009 they went on tour for a second time with a new stage show of the Mighty Boosh.

 After two years away from television, the Boosh returned in November 2007.
 Set in Naboo's second-hand shop below the flat, the third series drew approximately 1 million viewers with its first episode, and in light of its success, BBC Three broadcast an entire night of The Mighty Boosh on 22 March 2008, which included a new documentary and 6 of Barratt and Fielding's favourite episodes from all 3 series.
 J. G. Quintel has said that The Mighty Boosh was a large influence on his animated series Regular Show.

 In June 2013, it was confirmed that The Mighty Boosh would reunite for a US festival called Festival Supreme in October 2013.
+Ahead of this appearance, they played their final UK show in the basement of Soho Theatre on 29th September.